It’s been about 3 months since I took ownership of the fully electric e-NV200 van and it’s been super easy to live with so far.

-It’s not exactly the most stylish unit to look at and in my option would look quite naff if it was bolted onto the side of the garage wall or the fence.
-Therefor the decision was made to hide it in the retaining wall behind a door.
+It’s not exactly the most stylish unit to look at.
+In my option would look quite naff if it was bolted onto the side of the garage wall or the fence.
+Therefore the decision was made to hide it in the retaining wall behind a door.

 Building the charge box

-I stated off by building a box into the wooden wall that supports the fence.
+I started off by building a box into the wooden wall that supports the fence.

 Tristram from Tristram J Electrical then wired the EVSE up and mounted it to the back of the box (I had dug a trench for the cable in advance).

-A sheet of ply was used to hide the EVSE control box and another sheet of ply was then fitted as a door with hinges at the base and a magnet at the top to keep it shut.
+A sheet of ply was used to hide the EVSE control box.
+Another sheet was then fitted as a door.
+With hinges at the base and a magnet at the top to keep it shut it’s simple.

-Next came the rest of the battens which my mate Jim cut to size and helped fit to finish the clean look.
+Next came the rest of the battens which my mate Jim cut to size and helped fit.
+It’s a nice finish and a clean look.
 The top batten of the door has hinges as the gap between each batten was to tight for the cable.

 There is also a hidden hose reel built into the wall to wash the van, bike, plants etc.